 Understanding Analysis, Stephen Abbott

 This is the book that made me fall in love with mathematics.
 Abbott is a master didactician and his introduction of analysis is thoroughly motivated, his style is clear and precise but is surprisingly gentle.
 I actually suggest you look at both the first and the second edition if you can, because they have different discussions to introduce the chapters.
 Perhaps the only issue with the text is I wish it’d have more really hard exercises to grind your teeth against.
-The next book fills that niche by having you construct most of the theory yourself:
+For this, I recommend the following book, which is another favorite of mine:

-Analysis I, Terence Tao
+Analysis I-II, Terence Tao

 What to say about Terence Tao that hasn’t already been said.
 Everyone always mentions his famous blog and of course his many mathematical contributions.
 A Fields medalist, not only is he a master at mathematics, he’s a master at mathematics writing and this text is a perfect example.
 It is definitely not easy as you are required to do a lot of the thinking behind the theory itself, but it is worth doing for precisely that reason.
 The power you get from constructing the course yourself is very exhilarating.
 With that said, I can’t help but recommend one more book by Lang, this one slightly lesser known but still very good (I especially liked the discussion on potentials):